Trego School District

 Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and nonmechanical heating, ventilation, and air conditioning systems, filtering, purification and other air cleaning, fans, control systems, and window and door repair and replacement

-How do you plan to spend the required 20% set-aside to address lost instructional time?
-Choose all evidence-based practices that apply.
+The District plans to spend the required 20% set-aside to address lost instructional time in the following ways:

 Wraparound academic/health/social services